 - ½ teaspoon dried parsley

-Preheat oven to 425°F. Prepare a large baking sheet with Silpat or parchment paper.
+- Preheat oven to 425°F. Line a large baking sheet with parchment paper.

-- In a medium microwave-safe bowl, add 1/2 cup (113g) butter.
-Heat until butter is melted.
-(About 45 seconds) Set aside to slightly cool.
+- In a medium microwave-safe bowl, melt ½ cup butter.
+Set aside to slightly cool.

-In a large mixing bowl add the flour, sugar, baking powder, garlic and 1 teaspoon salt.
-Whisk until well combined.
+- In a large bowl whisk together the flour, sugar, baking powder, garlic powder, and 1 teaspoon salt.

-- Pour the milk into the melted butter and stir well.
+- Pour the milk into the melted butter.
+Stir to combine.

 - Pour the milk and butter mixture over the dry ingredients and stir until just combined, making sure to not over mix.
-Add shredded cheese and fold in until cheese is evenly distributed.
+Fold in the cheddar cheese.

-- Grab about 1/2 cup of dough with your fingers and drop onto baking sheet. (about the size of a small fist) You can fit 8 large biscuits onto one baking sheet.
-If you want smaller biscuits, prepare another lined baking sheet and make each biscuit about 1/4 cup.
+- Grab about ½ cup of dough with your fingers and drop onto baking sheet (about the size of a small fist).
+If you want smaller biscuits, prepare another lined baking sheet and make each biscuit about ¼ cup.

-While biscuits are baking, melt remaining 1/4 cup (56g) of butter in small mixing bowl.
-Microwave for 30 seconds or until butter is melted.
-Add 1 teaspoon salt and all parsley and stir.
+- While biscuits are baking, melt the remaining ¼ cup of butter in small microwave-safe bowl.
+Add the parsley and remaining teaspoon of salt.
+Stir to combine.

 - Serve hot.